Learn English Online

 Overhead Examples

-To better understand overheads, let’s look at practical examples:
+To better understand overheads, let’s look at practical overhead examples:

 1. Fixed Overhead: Monthly office rent of ₹20,000.